primer3-org/primer3/README.txt

 equivalent to the setting PRIMER_PICK_INTERNAL_OLIGO to a non-zero value and setting PRIMER_TASK to pick_pcr_primers.

+PRIMER_SEQUENCING_LEAD (int, default 0)

+Value only used if PRIMER_TASK=pick_sequencing_primers.
+Defines the space from the 3'end of the primer to the point were the trace signals are readable.

+PRIMER_SEQUENCING_SPACING (int, default 500)

+Value only used if PRIMER_TASK=pick_sequencing_primers.
+Defines the space from the 3'end of the primer to the 3'end of the next primer on the same strand.

+PRIMER_SEQUENCING_INTERVAL (int, default 250)

+Value only used if PRIMER_TASK=pick_sequencing_primers.
+Defines the space from the 3'end of the primer to the 3'end of the next primer on the reverse strand.

+PRIMER_SEQUENCING_ACCURACY (int, default 20)

+Value only used if PRIMER_TASK=pick_sequencing_primers.
+Defines the space from the calculated position of the 3'end to both sides in which primer3plus picks the best primer.

 PRIMER_WT_TM_GT (float, default 1.0)

 Penalty weight for primers with Tm over PRIMER_OPT_TM.